ccpaxton/hackathon-prep-material/README.md

 ## Learn the Basics

 ### Understand how to deploy a Kuberentes based app in a K8s Cluster
-Here's a linke to get your started [kubes basics](https://cloud.ibm.com/docs/containers?topic=containers-app)
+Here's a linke to get your started [k8s Basics](https://cloud.ibm.com/docs/containers?topic=containers-app)

 ### Understand how to deploy an app based on Cloud Foundry